 Surgery is used to treat a GIST that has not spread.
-Surgery to treat GIST should be done by an experienced doctor.
+Surgery to treat GIST should be done by an experienced cancer surgeon.
 GISTs are delicate tumors.
 There may be an increased risk of cancer spreading if the sac surrounding the GIST is opened during surgery.

 You may be given medications to shrink the tumor before surgery.
 For small tumors, laparoscopic surgery may be used.

 Even if the tumor is large or growing into other organs, your doctor may use surgery to remove some or the entire tumor.
 This reduces the chance that the tumor will grow large enough to block the digestive system.